 The success of a workshop rests entirely on the make-up of the workshop group, with great responsibility for this resting with the facilitator.
 R4Risk’s principals are experienced workshop facilitators and have facilitated numerous risk assessments across a broad range of industries that have considered various types of risk issues, from safety and environmental risk issues through to business and operational risk issues.

-The workshop group should include persons with who have an in-depth knowledge of the area (i.e. subject matter experts).
+The workshop group should include persons who have an in-depth knowledge of the area (i.e. subject matter experts).
 The role of these people is to provide the workshop group with sufficient information to enable the risk issues to be identified and assessed correctly.

 The workshop group should also include personnel who may have responsibility, at both a management and operational level, for the system that manages the risk issue under consideration.
 This ensures that risk “owners” have a clear understanding of the risk issues that they are responsible for and that those who have hands-on responsibility for risk management controls understand the role that they play in the overall risk management process.